Know the truth about Autism myths

 Reality: It is not reality but the only assumption that People a child with autism will grow up isolated and will not prefer alone time to romantic relationships.
 For both boys and girls with autism, this myth can stifle a source of joy that comes naturally.

-Yes, some individuals with autism prefer time alone, but at the same time, there are many others who enjoy a full romantic life.
+Yes, some individuals with autism prefer time alone, but at the same time, many others enjoy a full romantic life.
 And some explore a different form of romance.

 Autism spectrum disorder (ASD) sufferers are just as special and lovable as other people.
 Respecting that reality encourages treating them with careful attention throughout their lifespan.